Welcome to Day 5 of our 30 Day Decluttering Challenge! Today’s focus: your closet. Find tips and tricks for decluttering clothing and shoes.

 But, since I’m taking my own challenge this month, I tackled the closet.

-My shoes are usually a mess like this, because I just kick them off at the end of the day.
+My shoes are usually a mess like in the above photo, because I just kick them off at the end of the day.
 Or I dig through the pile to find the ones I want.
-And, embarrassingly enough, those aren't even all the shoes I own.
+And, embarrassingly enough, those aren’t even all the shoes I own.
 There are 4 shelves just inside the closet there that hold another 3 pairs of shoes each.